epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_boundaries.md

 conditions](#cpml_boundary_conditions).
 - `thermal` - See [\#Thermal
 boundaries](#thermal_boundaries).

-- `**NOTE: If simple_laser, simple_outflow, cpml_laser,
+**NOTE: If simple_laser, simple_outflow, cpml_laser,
-cpml_outflow or open are specified on one or more boundaries then the code will no longer necessarily conserve mass.**`
+cpml_outflow or open are specified on one or more boundaries then the code will no longer necessarily conserve mass.
-<span style="color:#ff0000">Note also that it is possible for the user
-to specify contradictory, unphysical boundary conditions.
-It is the users responsibility that these flags are set correctly.`
+Note also that it is possible for the user to specify contradictory, unphysical boundary conditions.
+It is the users responsibility that these flags are set correctly.**

 # CPML boundary conditions {#cpml_boundary_conditions}